Application is currently closed.

-If you successfully complete all steps of the application process, you will be placed in the selection pool for employment consideration, for a period of two (2) years.
+If you successfully complete all steps of the application process, you will be placed in the selection pool for employment consideration, for a period of up to two (2) years.
 Placement in the selection pool does not guarantee a job offer.

 If you are extended a conditional employment offer, employment is contingent on successful completion of a Top Secret clearance, drug screening, and a medical examination scheduled by the Postal Inspection Service.